Getting work experience is an important part of starting your career as a young adult.

 Internships can also be a great way to get a full-time position as well afterwards.
 If you are a good fit and provide results as an intern, you will likely be hired to continue work there.

-Of course there are ways to get around lack of experience by finding a job through other channels, such as networking.
+Of course, there are ways to get around a lack of experience by finding a job through other channels, such as networking.

-However, the benefits of having actual work experience under your belt is undeniable, especially for the next point.
+However, the benefits of having actual work experience under your belt are undeniable, especially for the next point.

 4. Employers Want People With Experience